Taumah/love_xml/WSL.md

 - On your WSL ; install a desktop environement :

-    * `sudo apt-get install xfce4` is the software we'll use
+    * `sudo apt install xfce4` is the software we'll use

 > might take up **more** time :grimacing::grimacing::grimacing: